BeatrizSilv/Onboarding/NewHireChecklist.md

 <br>

 On your first day, you'll dive into life in FTA:
-- Meet your Manager - Make sure they have enrolled you in [FTARamp](aka.ms/ftaramp), gave you access to our [EMEA Planner](https://tasks.office.com/microsoft.onmicrosoft.com/EN-US/Home/Planner#/plantaskboard?groupId=826e2645-049b-4e51-9c49-362f012e41bb&planId=6ORBznUuSkGnzJP0O8P8dZUAER-Y&taskId=oVfT25Qw80-XrYsk-NKxu5UALHM0), FTA EMEA's ROB and Shadowing calendar.
+- Meet your Manager - Make sure your Manager has enrolled you in [FTARamp](aka.ms/ftaramp) to grant you access to FTA tools.
+Make sure you have access to our [EMEA Planner](https://tasks.office.com/microsoft.onmicrosoft.com/EN-US/Home/Planner#/plantaskboard?groupId=826e2645-049b-4e51-9c49-362f012e41bb&planId=6ORBznUuSkGnzJP0O8P8dZUAER-Y&taskId=oVfT25Qw80-XrYsk-NKxu5UALHM0) and that your Manager adds you to the FTA EMEA's ROB and Shadowing shared calendars.
-- Meet your onboarding Buddy - Book regular 1:1s for the first few weeks.
+- Meet your Onboarding Buddy - Book regular 1:1s for the first few weeks.
 - [Setup your Internal Azure subscription](https://ftawiki.microsoft.com/docs/ftaplaybook/airs/) - New to Azure?
 Not new to Azure?
 Either way you'll need a new Azure subscription.
 - [Configure your Github access](https://ftawiki.microsoft.com/docs/ftaplaybook/toolsreports/github/) - This is an Engineering team afterall.
 - Meet your colleagues! - Ask your buddy to add and introduce you to the "EMEA Infra Team chat".